jrosa770/AnsibleDynamicInventoryBuilder/PythonScripts/SSH Discovery/README.md

 netmiko

-## For Redhat and forks install pip via:
+## For Redhat and forks install pip via

 ```sh
 # Install PIP if needed